Easy Homemade Pancakes

 Ideas for additions:

 These pancakes are delicious just the way they are.
-Drizzle with maple syrup and add a pat of butter if desired and breakfast is ready.
+Drizzle a stack with maple syrup and add a pat of butter if desired and breakfast is ready.

 But pancakes also make a great blank canvas for more flavors.
 You can easily add any of the following to your pancakes: